estelle/csstdg/transforms.md

 > [[ Figure XX.
 Information on the back. ]]

 The only thing we had to do to make that happen was to just shift the `backface-visibilty: hidden` to the `div` instead of applying it to both the `ing` and the `div`.
-Thus, the `div`’s back face is hidden when it’s flipped over, but the image’s is not.
+Thus, the `div`’s backface is hidden when it’s flipped over, but the image’s is not.

-> Another situation in which is can be useful to hide back faces is when you are using CSS to create a fully 3D model of something, but you want to either hide the faces the are on the far side of the object, or hide those closet to the viewer so that they can see to the inside of the model.

 # Summary

-x
+With the ability to transform elements in two- and three-dimensional space, CSS Transforms provide a great deal of power to designers who are looking for new ways to present information.
+From creating interesting combinations of 2D transforms to creating a fully 3D-acting interface, transforms open up a great deal of new territory in the design space.
+There are some interesting dependencies between properties, which is something that not every CSS author will find natural at first, but they become second nature with just a bit of practice.